vradarserver/vrs/VirtualRadar.Localisation/Content/TileServerSettings-ReadMe.txt

 CHOOSING A NAME
 ===============
 If you specify more than one tile server then the names for each tile server must be unique.
-Your names will be prefixed with "[Custom]" in the VRS user interface.
+Your names will be prefixed with "*" in the VRS user interface.